Number and location of pre-images under harmonic mappings in the plane: On the number of zeros of harmonic polynomials

-where $N$ denotes the number of zeros.
-The quantity $V_{n,m}$ is only known in special cases, namely $V_{n,1} = 3n-2$ from~\cite{KhavinsonSwiatek2003,Geyer2008} and $V_{n,n-1} = n^2$ from~\cite{Wilmshurst1998}.
+where $N(f)$ denotes the number of zeros of $f$.
+We have $V_{n,m} \leq n^2$ from~\cite{Wilmshurst1998}, but the quantity $V_{n,m}$ is only known in special cases, namely $V_{n,1} = 3n-2$ from~\cite{KhavinsonSwiatek2003,Geyer2008} and $V_{n,n-1} = n^2$ from~\cite{Wilmshurst1998}.
 We show in this section, that for given $n > m \geq 1$ and every $k \in \{ n, n+1, \ldots, V_{n,m} \}$, there exists a harmonic polynomial~\eqref{eqn:harmonic_polynomial} with $k$ zeros, i.e., every number of zeros between the lower and upper bound occurs.
 This generalizes~\cite[Thm.~1.1]{BleherHommaJiRoeder2014}.
 More precisely, we can achieve all these numbers by just changing $a_0$, which is equivalent to considering the pre-images of a certain $\eta$ instead of the zeros.

-We saw in Theorem~\ref{thm:counting} that if $\eta$ crosses a single caustic arc at a fold, the number of pre-images changes by $\pm 1$ ($\eta$ on the caustic) and $\pm 2$ ($\eta$ on the ``other side'' of the caustic).
+If $\eta$ crosses a single caustic arc at a fold, the number of pre-images changes by $\pm 1$ ($\eta$ on the caustic) and $\pm 2$ ($\eta$ on the ``other side'' of the caustic) by Theorems~\ref{thm:relative_counting} and~\ref{thm:local_fold}.
 The key difficulty now is to handle multiple caustic arcs, i.e., caustic arcs which are the image of several different critical arcs.